Testing for stationarity of functional time series in the frequency domain: Notation and setup

-for all $g\in H_\rnum$.
-In analogy to weakly stationary multivariate time series, where the covariance matrix and spectral density matrix form a Fourier pair, the {\em spectral density operator} $\mathcal{F}_{\omega}$ is given by the Fourier transform of $\mathcal{C}_h$,
+which reduces to $\mathcal{C}_h= \E[X_h \otimes X_{0}]$ in case of weak stationarity.
+Note that this object is a non-negative definite element of $S_1(H_\rnum)$ for $h=0$.
+The covariance operator $\mathcal{C}_h$ can be shown to form a Fourier pair with a non-negative Hermitian element of $S_p(H)$.
+Provided sufficiently fast decay of the second-order structure, the {\em spectral density operator} $\mathcal{F}_{\omega}$ is well-defined and given by the Fourier transform of $\mathcal{C}_h$,

-A sufficient condition for the existence of $\mathcal{F}_{\omega}$ in $S_p(H_\cnum)$ is $\sum_{h\in \mathbb{Z}} \snorm{\mathcal{C}_h}_p < \infty$.
+A sufficient condition for the existence of $\mathcal{F}_{\omega}$ in $S_p(H)$ is $\sum_{h\in \mathbb{Z}} \snorm{\mathcal{C}_h}_p < \infty$.

-As in \cite{pt13}, higher-order dependence among the functional observations is defined through cumulant mixing conditions \citep{b81,br67}.
-For this, the notion of higher-order cumulant tensors is required; see Appendix \ref{subsec:proof:cumulants} for their definition and a discussion on their properties for nonstationary functional time series.
-Point-wise, after setting $t_k=0$ because of stationarity, the $k$-th order cumulant function of the process $X$ can be defined by
+Higher-order dependence among the functional observations is defined through cumulant mixing conditions \citep{b81,br67}.
+For this, the notion of higher-order cumulant tensors is required; see Appendix \ref{subsec:proof:cumulants} for their definition and a discussion of their properties for nonstationary functional time series.

-where the summation is over all unordered partitions of $\{1,\ldots,k\}$.
-The quantity in \eqref{eq:cumker} will be referred to as the {\em k-th order cumulant kernel} if it is properly defined in the $L^2$-sense.
-A sufficient condition for this to be satisfied is $\mathbb{E}[\|X_0\|^k_2] < \infty$.
-The cumulant kernel $\cumker{2k}$ induces a {\em 2k-th order cumulant operator} $\mathcal{C}_{t_1,\ldots,t_{2k-1}}$ through right integration: